-The agency currently has three financial analysts trained in the state debt strategy.
-The most longtenured has been with the agency nearly 11.6 years and serves as a senior resource for the state strategy and as Private Activity Bond Allocation Program administrator.
-He possesses specific institutional knowledge regarding state financing structure and reporting.
+The Bond Review Board maintains a practice of cross-training staff.
+The agency currently has two financial analysts trained in the state debt strategy.
+The longest-tenured staff member has been with the agency nearly 13.6 years and serves as a senior resource for the state strategy and as Private Activity Bond Allocation Program administrator.
+He possesses specific institutional knowledge regarding state and local financing structure and reporting and administers the private activity bond program.

-The other two state financial analysts have been with the agency for 4.2 years and 3.8 years, respectively.
-The longest-tenured has advanced quickly as a valuable resource for the state strategy and also assists with management of the network IT systems.
-Both are cross-trained in the local government strategy, and the latter also assists with administering the private activity bond program.
-Due to understaffing and the highly specialized nature of this program, one of the financial analysts on the state debt strategy will always be cross-trained in the private activity bond strategy.
+The other state financial analyst has been with the agency for 5.11 years and has advanced quickly as a valuable resource for the state and local debt strategies.
+He is also trained to assist with administering the private activity bond program.
+Two newly-hired financial analysts will be thoroughly cross-trained in the state, local and private activity bond strategies.

-The financial analyst in the local debt strategy has been with the agency for 5.4 years and has gained a thorough knowledge of and has trained the other state analysts in the local debt area.
-The parttime accounting technician has nearly 4 years' tenure.
-This position has been usually filled on a parttime basis by college students; however, to establish a greater continuity and institutional knowledge base and improve workflow efficiencies, the agency filled the position with a permanent part-time employee in July 2008.
-The Accountant VII has extensive experience in accounting and administrative functions and supervises the administrative assistant.
+The financial analyst in the local debt strategy has been with the agency for 7.6 years and has gained a thorough knowledge of, and has trained the other state analysts in the local debt strategy.
+The Accountant I has nearly 5 years' tenure.
+In the past this position was filled on a part-time basis by college students; however, due to the increased workload in the local strategy, the agency filled the position with a permanent part-time employee in July 2008 and made the position full-time in September 2013.
+The two newly-hired accounting technicians provide support for the local debt strategy.

+The Accountant VII has extensive experience in accounting and administrative functions.
 In addition to several other administrative functions, this employee serves as the agency's lead in budgeting and financial reporting, HR, payroll and benefits coordinator, risk manager, business manager and is a Certified Texas Purchaser.
-Also, due to austerity measures, the administrative assistant position is vacant and the Accountant VII assumes most of these responsibilities as well.